Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 ### Clear User Expectations

 This technique is generally some combination of [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) and [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).

+With respect to teamwork: this technique provides guarantees to your team members, or anyone who uses your code, regarding its behavior under conditions that you, as the developer of a unit of code, specify.
+You say: do this before calling this code; call it with these arguments; and here is what I will do for you.
+You are also guaranteeing that if the person using your code does not follow the rules, your code will not give a pass, but will throw an error of some sort.

 ##### The Contract: Antecedents